Welcome to West London Aero Club

 Learning to Fly at the West London Aero Club

-At White Waltham we train people for the EASA Private Pilot’s Licence (PPL) and additional ratings.
+At White Waltham we train people for the UK FCL Private Pilot’s Licence (PPL) and additional ratings.
 Your PPL is your passport to a brand new exciting world!
 With our experienced instructors we provide expertise, professionalism and facilities to help you achieve your ambition and fulfil your dreams of becoming a pilot.

 Your Introductory Flying Lesson

 Flying experience gift vouchers allow you or your family and friends to take to the skies.
 The best place to start is with an introductory flying lesson where you take the controls and fly one of our Piper Warrior aircraft.
 Prior to the flight you will receive a free introductory flying lesson book, and on completion you will be presented with a certificate detailing your achievement.
 We also offer a variety of flight experiences and vouchers including flights in a Piper Supercub and aerobatic flights in a Pitts Special.

 Please contact Operations on 01628 823272 or send an email

 In 1928, the de Havilland family aquired the land and formed the de Havilland School of Flying which opened in 1935.
 The MOD requisitioned it for use during World War II and in 1940 it became the HQ for the Air Transport Auxiliary (ATA) whose members were responsible for the delivery of all aircraft to and from RAF stations.
 During the war years the ATA achieved a remarkable 309,000 aircraft movements enabling the RAF to concentrate exclusively on operations.

 White Waltham has also been home to Fairey Aviation, manufacturers of aircraft such as the Gannet and Rotodyne.
 It has been a civilian airfield and the home of the West London Aero Club since the early post-war years.

 Contact Operations on 01628 823272 or email email@example.com